foreverfl/vscode/docs/editor/refactoring.md

 ## Extensions with refactorings

 You can find extensions that support refactoring by looking in the VS Code [Marketplace](https://marketplace.visualstudio.com/vscode).
-You can go to the Extensions view (`kb(workbench.view.extensions)`) and type 'refactor' in the search box.
+You can go to the Extensions view (`Ctrl+Shift+X`) and type 'refactor' in the search box.
 You can then sort by install count or ratings to see which extensions are popular.

 <div class="marketplace-extensions-refactor"></div>